Check out the College's magazines, newsletters and journals for a look at what's happening on campus and in the community.

 Visit 5027 Mac

 The 33rd is a multi-genre anthology of inter-disciplinary student and faculty writing.
-It incorporates the winners of the Freshman Writing Contest, the Publishing Group Essay Contest, and the Week of Writing contest.
+It incorporates the winners of the Freshman Writing Contest and the Publishing Group Essay Contest.
 The published pieces include student personal and research essays, fiction, poetry, non-fiction, humor, and opinion/editorial, along with works by current Drexel University faculty members.

 The Painted Bride Quarterly